Can I eat bananas with gallstones? Overview

 Be active during the day and do not stop moving despite getting older.

-Because sports and exercises are good for hormone balance, they also reduce inflammation, stimulate the digestive system and allow you to lose weight without the need for diet.
+Because sports and exercises are good for hormone balance, they also reduce inflammation, stimulate the digestive system and allow you to lose weight without the need for a diet.

 Moderate exercise for 30-60 minutes every day will support many people.